California Penal Code 246.3

 - Misdemeanor – Up to I Year in the Orange County Jail and a maximum $1,000 fine

 - Felony – 16 months, 2 or 3 Years in the California State Prison and a maximum $10,000 fine

 Offenders may face restrictions on owning firearms, and also be subjected to the California Three Strikes law.

 Alleged offenders can utilize several different defense strategies to fight their charges, most of which must be determined based on the specific circumstances of each individual’s case.

 If you are facing charges for California Penal Code Section 246.3 Negligently Discharging a Firearm, our attorneys can help you.
-MacGregor & Collins has provided top-notch legal services for alleged criminals throughout California for decades and has done so with a great deal of success.
+The Law Offices of Randy Collins has provided top-notch legal services for alleged criminals throughout California for decades and has done so with a great deal of success.
 We can help you understand the charges against you and do our best to get you the best possible outcome for your case.
 Call us today to take advantage of a free confidential case evaluation for CPC 246.3 with no obligation to retain our services.